jackyzha0/quartz/docs/plugins/AliasRedirects.md

   - plugin/emitter
 ---

-This plugin creates HTML redirect pages for aliases and permalinks defined in the frontmatter of content files.
+This plugin emits HTML redirect pages for aliases and permalinks defined in the frontmatter of content files.

 For example, A `foo.md` has the following frontmatter